 In which the author includes a very extensive list of UFO reports, from 1868 to 1968.
 Of great interest for the serious researcher.
 A nice catalog for the reader, it reinforces the idea that these incidents are not isolated cases of “wackos” getting lost in the night.
 It would seem that there is a solid reality behind these reports.

-Well, I have to say that although this doesn’t seem like an illogical idea once you meditate upon it, the truth is that it had never occured to me to try connecting the reports of modern alien abductions with old reports of european fairies, or with religious experiences such as the one that took place in Fatima.
+Well, I have to say that although this doesn’t seem like an illogical idea once you meditate upon it, the truth is that it had never occurred to me to try connecting the reports of modern alien abductions with old reports of European fairies, or with religious experiences such as the one that took place in Fatima.
 When you start paying attention to the small details, it turns out that there are more things in common than one would expect.
 It seems very much likely that all these incidents are part of the same category of experiences, owing their origin to the same source.
 What is this source?
 That is the part that is not yet understood by us.
 Is it noise, or is it purposeful?
 What is talking to us, what is reaching from the other side?

 My personal interest would be: how can we establish some reliable channel of communication?
-Or, can we contact these entities willingly, if they truely exist?
+Or, can we contact these entities willingly, if they truly exist?
 Would it be wise?
 Can we talk to them, and have them explain to us more things about our universe?
 Can we obtain knowledge to build a better world?